You Don't Mess with the Zohan: Plot

-Zohan is identified by a Palestinian-American taxi driver Salim.
+Zohan is identified by a Palestinian-American taxi driver named Salim.
 He then meets with his friends Hamdi and Nasi, convincing them to help him kill Zohan.
 After unsuccessfully attempting to contact Hezbollah, Salim contacts Phantom in Amman, Jordan.
 He threatens to publicly disclose the truth about Zohan being alive, but Phantom makes a deal with him and prepares to find Zohan himself.

 Meanwhile, Zohan has fallen in love with Dalia, but she rejects Zohan because of his military background.
 He decides to quit, hoping to keep her safe from any inter-ethnic conflicts.
 Zohan later confronts Phantom in a championship Hacky Sack game sponsored by Walbridge.
 However, the confrontation is cut short when he learns that the Middle Eastern neighborhood is being attacked by unknown assailants.

 As tensions escalate, Zohan calms the Israelis and the Palestinians, as both sides blame each other for the violence.
 When Phantom appears, he confronts Zohan, who refuses to fight after being deeply inspired by Dalia's pacifism.
 Dalia then discloses that she is Phantom's sister and convinces her brother to cooperate with Zohan against the arsonists, who are revealed to be a group of white supremacists on Walbridge's payroll.
 The Phantom works with Zohan to save the block.
 The arsonists are defeated, and Walbridge is arrested by the police; however, the overexcited Phantom accidentally destroys all the remaining shops with his superhuman screams.

 With the Israelis and Palestinians now working together, the block is rebuilt and transformed into a collectively-owned mall.
 Zohan and Dalia, having now married, open a beauty salon together.
 Zohan's parents visit from Israel and approve of his new job and lifestyle.